UST-MICO/docs/domain_model.rst

 .. image:: res/KubernetesDeploymentInfo.png

+*Optional fields*

     * namespace
         The namespace in which the Kubernetes deployment is created.

     * deploymentName
         The name of the Kubernetes deployment created by a `MicoService`_.

     * serviceNames
         The names of the Kubernetes services created by `MicoServiceInterface`_.

 MicoLabel
 =========